unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-with-popup.md

   }
 }
 ```
-{% endcode %}

 ## Step 5: Login with Unstoppable&#x20;

 :::info
 You need a domain in order to use the Login with Unstoppable feature.
-If you don’t have a domain, you can mint a [test domain](../../get-test-domain.md#get-a-domain-using-unstoppable-website-faucet) with the self-serve faucet.
+If you don’t have a domain, you can mint a [test domain](../../getting-started/test-domains/faucet.md) with the self-serve faucet.
 Or, you can [purchase a domain](https://unstoppabledomains.com) for $5 and mint it to Polygon for free.
 :::

 :::warning